xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

-Title: Learning about startups with JETRO in Cairo and Istanbul (Part 2)
+Title: Part 2: Learning about startups with JETRO in Cairo and Istanbul
 Date: 2019-12-27 10:00
 Lang: en
 Author: Iqbal Abdullah